-So before you even get into your car and head to the mall with shopping list in hand, take your credit card out of your wallet and leave it at home.
+This year, before you even get into your car and head to the mall with shopping list in hand, take your credit card out of your wallet and leave it at home.
 While this may seem crazy to you and impossible to do, it is the smartest gift you will give yourself this holiday season.

 During the holidays, you are inclined to spend more money than you actually have.
 Companies spend thousands of dollars in promotional and marketing campaigns to appeal to your emotions, trying to convince you that you need to purchase their products to have a great Christmas.
 Companies will also offer sales and promotions to encourage you to buy more than you originally planned.
 As a result, many of us end up spending more than we planned to.

 Remember, you must create a realistic budget that you can afford without going into debt!
-Once you have decided on your budget, withdraw the exact amount of cash you need from your bank account.
+Once you’ve decided on your budget, withdraw the exact amount of cash you need from your bank account.
 Use only that money for your shopping.
 With credit cards having substantial credit limits, most of the time the amount of money you are allowed to spend is well beyond what you can afford.
 If you go shopping with a budget in mind and no credit cards, then you won’t have any opportunity to spend more than you have.

 Contact Credit Counselling Services of Atlantic Canada if you have any questions about creating a budget for the holidays and beyond.